Home Insurance Mitigation Credits: Save Money by Protecting Your Home

 Home Hardening Retrofits

-Home hardening refers to structural upgrades that reduce a building's ignition vulnerability — think Class A fire-resistant roofing, ember-resistant vents, multi-pane windows, and noncombustible wall base materials.
+Home hardening refers to structural upgrades that reduce a building's ignition vulnerability.
+Think Class A fire-resistant roofing, ember-resistant vents, multi-pane windows, enclosed eaves, and 6 inches of noncombustible material at the base of exterior walls.
 Hardening a single-family home in California can cost between $2,000 and $87,000 depending on scope, but grants and insurance savings help offset those costs significantly.
-California's new laws expand wildfire safety grant programs and insurance discounts, and a proposed federal tax credit could cover up to 50% of qualifying retrofit costs (capped at $25,000).

 Pincher's Pro Tip